vismantic-ohtuprojekti/qualipy/docs/hdr.rst

 How it works
 ------------

-We focus on detecting images that have a very noticable or bad HDR effect, for example:
+We focus on detecting images that have a very noticeable or bad HDR effect, for example:

 .. image:: images/hdr_example1.jpg
    :width: 210px